-The Audit Committee is comprised of Mr. Chu (Chair), Ms. Kennedy, Ms. Khetrapal and Mr. Bastable, each of whom is independent and financially literate within the meaning of applicable Canadian securities laws.
-Mr. Bastable is a member of the Board of Directors of LDC.
+The Audit Committee is comprised of Mr. Chu (Chair), Ms. Kennedy and Ms. Khetrapal, each of whom is independent and financially literate within the meaning of applicable Canadian securities laws.

 11.2 Relevant Education and Experience

 In addition to each member's general business experience, the education and experience of each Audit Committee member that is relevant to the performance of his or her responsibilities as an Audit Committee member is described below.